Marker Logo

 Rancho Los Cerritos Marker image.
 Click for full size.

-Photographed By Adam Margolis, December 14, 2014
+Photographed by Adam Margolis, December 14, 2014

 1. Rancho Los Cerritos Marker

-Inscription.
 The 27,000-acre Rancho was once part of an 18th-century Spanish land grant to soldier Manuel Nieto.
 The Monterey-style adobe was constructed in 1844 and served the Temple and Bixby families as headquarters for large-scale cattle and sheep ranching operations in the 19th century.
 In the 1880s the land was subdivided for farming and city development.

 Erected 1989 by State Department of Parks and Recreation in cooperation with the City of Long Beach and the Friends of Rancho Los Cerritos.
 (Marker Number 978.)

 Location.
 33° 50.388′ N, 118° 11.759′ W. Marker is in Long Beach, California, in Los Angeles County.
 It is in Los Cerritos.
-Marker can be reached from North Virginia Road north of East San Antonio Road.
+It can be reached from North Virginia Road north of East San Antonio Road.
 Marker is located on the grounds of the Rancho Los Cerritos Historic Site.
 Touch for map.
 Marker is at or near this postal address: 4600 North Virginia Road, Long Beach CA 90807, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Domínguez Ranch House (approx. 2.3 miles away); Robert A. Cinader
+At least 8 other markers are within 3 miles of

 Paid Advertisement